 We’re particularly impressed with the non-Hollywood resolution to the romantic story.
 The exigencies of life on the frontier impose different rules on marrying couples.
 After the big Indian raid, Logan’s fianceé pushes him away: she needs a man who will settle on the land with her.
 Seeing Logan in long shot shaking hands with Vane Blazier gives us hope that masculine decency has a future.

 Susan Hayward’s struggle to get somewhere in Hollywood was just beginning to pay off.
-She’s perfect casting here — Lucy Overmire is a daring adventuress perfectly suited to the chance-taking Logan.
-She needs no advance notice to take off on a 300-mile mule-packing trek.
+She’s perfect casting here — Lucy Overmire’s daring adventuress is perfectly suited to the chance-taking Logan.
+She needs no advance notice to embark on a 300-mile mule-packing trek.
 It was obvious that Hayward had what it took back in 1942’s I Married a Witch.
 Saddled with the thankless role of the spiteful girlfriend who doesn’t get Fredric March, Ms. Hayward’s hilarious furor is one of the best reasons to see that movie again.
 Just one year after this western she would be nominated for her first acting Oscar.

 Canyon Passage satisfies because we believe in the spirit of its characters.
 That doesn’t hold quite as well for Tourneur’s somewhat similar western from ten years later, Great Day in the Morning with Robert Stack, Virginia Mayo and Ruth Roman.
 Its atypical storyline doesn’t sidestep violent confrontation clichés as well, and it’s not quite as pleasing.